 If you’re still uncertain, though, there’s no downside to getting a COVID-19 test.

-It's not Hume's imagination.
-In some parts of the country, spring arrived earlier this year than at any point in the past 39 years, which is how long such records have been kept, according to the USA National Phenology Network, funded primarily by the U.S. Geological Survey.
+Spring arrived early this year in many parts of the U.S. For California and Arizona, it arrived earlier in 2021 than at any point in the past 40 years, which is how long such records have been kept, according to the USA National Phenology Network, funded primarily by the U.S. Geological Survey.

 It's part of a continuing trend in recent years of longer and more intense allergy seasons caused by climate change, explains Ronald Saff, M.D., an allergist in Tallahassee, Florida.
 A 2019 study, reported in the journal Lancet Planetary Health, found that airborne pollen counts increase as average temperatures climb.

 "Warmer weather tricks the trees into thinking it's an early spring, so they start pollinating,” Saff says.
 Because tree pollen is so fine, wind can carry it for miles.
 For allergy sufferers, it can cause itchy, swollen eyes, a dry cough, congestion, sneezing and wheezing.
 From 10 to 30 percent of the adult population suffers from seasonal allergies (also called allergic rhinitis).